 Use the actual income that was reported or required to be reported when determining if an overpayment has occurred.
 The amount of recovery may not exceed the amount of the Medicaid benefits incorrectly provided.

 If a case was ineligible due to excess income, recover whichever is less of the following:

-- Fee-for service claims and any HMO capitation payments Medicaid paid - The amount the member would have paid toward a deductible (if eligible for a deductible)
+- Fee-for service claims and any HMO capitation payments Medicaid paid, or - The amount the member would have paid toward a deductible (if eligible for a deductible)

 To calculate the overpayment amount, use ForwardHealth interChange data from the Total Benefits Paid by Medicaid Report(s).
-The overpayment amount depends on the Medicaid category and whether the case is fee-for-service or enrolled in an HMO.
+The overpayment amount depends on the Medicaid category and whether the case is fee-for-service or enrolled in an HMO or MCO.

-If a case or person was ineligible for reasons other than excess income or not eligible for a deductible, recover the amount of fee-for-service claims paid by the state and any HMO or MCO capitation rates the state paid.
+If a case or person was ineligible for reasons other than excess income or not eligible for a deductible, recover the amount of fee-for-service claims paid by the state and any HMO and MCO capitation rates the state paid.
 Use ForwardHealth interChange data from the Total Benefits Paid by Medicaid Report(s).
 Deduct any contribution made by the member (for example, premium or cost share) for each month in which an overpayment occurred from the overpayment amount.

-For the overpayment amounts for institutional (Section 22.2.2.1 Overpayment Period), home and community-based waiver (Section 22.2.2.1 Overpayment Period), Medicaid Purchase Plan (Section 22.2.2.4 [MAPP]), and deductible (Section 22.2.2.3 Deductible) cases see the appropriate sections.
+For the overpayment amounts for institutional (Section 22.2.2.1 Overpayment Period), home and community-based waivers (Section 22.2.2.1.2 Family Care, Family Care Partnership, PACE, and IRIS), Medicaid Purchase Plan (Section 22.2.2.2.4 [MAPP]), and deductible (Section 22.2.2.3 Deductible) cases see the appropriate sections.